NOAA-MDL/grib2io/README.md

 * PNG compression: [libpng](https://sourceforge.net/projects/libpng/)
 * Z compression: [zlib](https://zlib.net/)

 By default, grib2io will automatically attempt to identify compression library and include paths.
 The default JPEG compression library is OpenJPEG.
-The automatic searching has been testing on macOS and Linux (Fedora and Ubuntu).
+The automatic searching has been testing on macOS 12 (Monterey) using [Homebrew](https://brew.sh) and Linux (RHEL/Fedora, openSUSE, and Debian/Ubuntu).

 ## Installation